Moonbird-IT/php.mbframework/README.md

   use the SqlSrv version instead.

 ## Change log

+### 2021-11-30:
+- added setting fetch style for SqlSrvConnection class
+- added ignore invalid UTF8 in JsonResponse class
+- added possibility to load different header and footer files in AbstractViewController

 ### 2021-09-16:
 - added JSON_INVALID_UTF8_IGNORE flag to JsonResponse to avoid errors when encoding invalid JSON